Vammaisten tulkkauspalvelukeskuksen etäpalvelussa on havaittu häiriö More information

 Persons moving to Finland on a permanent basis must apply for coverage under the Finnish social security system via Kela's online service or by filing a Y 77 form.
 Persons who are covered by the Finnish social security system receive a written decision confirming this fact.
 Coverage under the Finnish social security system can also be checked by accessing Kela's online service.

 If you move to Finland on a temporary basis, you will normally not be entitled to social security benefits from Kela.
 For example, students moving to Finland for the sole purpose of studying are considered to be staying in Finland temporarily.

-In certain cases you are covered by the Finnish social security system on the basis of your employment.
+In certain cases you are covered by the Finnish social security system on the basis of your short-term employment.

 - workers posted from another EU/EEA country or from Switzerland